 - Warm up your horse’s bit!
-I’m not sure if horse’s can get “brain freeze” like we can from ice cream, but why risk it?
+I’m not sure if horses can get “brain freeze” like we can from ice cream, but why risk it?
 You can find tips for that here.

-- Use a cooler or quarter sheet as your mounted warm up progresses.
+- Use a cooler or quarter sheet as your mounted warm-up progresses.
 This keeps your horse’s major muscles covered, and it also covers your legs.
 (Bonus!)

-Quarter sheets rock!
+Quarter sheets are the best

 - Lengthen the amount of time you spend walking around before getting to work.
-You may want to hand walk for a bit or take a long trail ride as part of your warm up routine.
+You may want to hand walk for a bit or take a long trail ride as part of your warm-up routine.

 - Keep your cooler or quarter sheet handy as you hack around to cool down, also.

-Thick wool coolers are the best!
+Thick wool coolers work wonders.

-Some other things to consider during the winter (and really anytime, but especially in the winter):
+Some other things to consider during the winter, and really anytime, but especially in the winter:

 - Letting your horse buck it out on the lunge line is never a good idea.
-You end up with a horse that doesn’t listen, and has an increased chance of injuries due to a lack of proper warm up.
+You end up with a horse that doesn’t listen and has an increased chance of injuries due to a lack of proper warm up.

 - Keep your winter exercise routine consistent.
 A little bit of every day is preferred to a lot of work inconsistently.
 For more on exercising during the winter, read this!